eerieA/cs234-2024/README.md

 <img alt="Course cover image" src="./Fig/RL.png" width="300">

-This repo contains Stanford CS234 **2024 spring** assignment's coding problems (as claimed by the original repo owner), and some personal notes after watching the free video lectures on Youtube (also for 2024 spring).
+This repo contains Stanford CS234 **2024 spring** assignment's coding problems (*unfilled* templates), and some personal notes after watching the free video lectures on Youtube (also for 2024 spring).

 If further interested, [this link](https://web.stanford.edu/class/cs234/modules.html) contains entire public-access course materials for the **latest** offering, for example, winter 2025.
-But please be advised that the assignments in this repo probably do not match the latest course content exactly.
+Due to being different offerings, please be advised that the assignments in this repo may not match the latest course content exactly.

 ### Attribution

 Based on https://github.com/Rhyme0730/CS234-Reinforcement-Learning .
 Commits on and before Feb 4, 2025 were all made by the owner of that repo.
+Also there are *finished* assignment code in that repo.
 Please consider forking that repo if you don't need to make your own independent commits.

 ### Disclaimer